 Build a Happy Marriage with Open Honesty

 The foundation of most relationships is based on communication.
-Every marriage needs open and honest conversation to build a happy relationship and maintain it over time.
-This may seem difficult at times when there are problems or challenges you do not necessarily want to discuss.
+Every marriage needs an open and honest conversation to build a happy relationship and maintain it over time.
+This may seem difficult when there are problems or challenges you do not necessarily want to discuss.
 However, it is important to be direct, open, and honest, even during those difficult times.

 Being open and honest applies to many different areas that intersect with a relationship.
 This could be about the state of your job, the state of your finances, or even the state of your marriage.
 If you are having fears and concerns about your marriage, it is important to take those directly to your partner and talk them over openly.
-This can resolve them or at least let you work on resolving them, more quickly.
+This can resolve them or at least let you work on resolving them more quickly.

 Say Things Nicely

-Although your goal should be to talk openly and honestly, you do not necessarily have to say every single thought you have or say it exactly the way that it entered your mind.
+Although your goal should be to talk openly and honestly, you do not necessarily have to say every thought you have or say it exactly how it entered your mind.
 Sometimes you may have information to share, and you will want to think about how to put it nicely.
 For example, you could be frustrated with your partner about something, and you can give that feedback in nice terms, rather than in the blunt and direct ways those thoughts might typically go through your mind.

 Show Your Appreciation

 As a dating couple, you may have frequently expressed your appreciation for your partner.
-You may have done this in many ways such as a hug and kiss upon seeing them after a long day, or by planning special surprises for them.
+You may have done this in many ways, such as a hug and kiss upon seeing them after a long day or by planning special surprises for them.
 After years of marriage, couples can become more accustomed to seeing their partner every day and may think less often about showing that special appreciation.

 Express Your Gratitude

 This can make each partner feel as though they are being taken for granted.
-Each partner may even start to keep score of what they have done that seemingly went unnoticed.
+Each partner may even start to keep a score of what they have done that seemingly went unnoticed.
 Over time, resentments can build up, and each partner may have unspoken upset towards the other.
-If left unaddressed, this can all cause the relationship to deteriorate, potentially leading to fighting and bigger problems.
+If left unaddressed, this can cause the relationship to deteriorate, potentially leading to fighting and bigger problems.

 Be Kind to One Another

 Just as you should show appreciation and gratitude for the small and big things your partner does, you should also continue to be kind to one another.
 This also involves smaller and bigger actions you can take to show your partner that you care for them.
 Sometimes, it is even just as small as complimenting them.
-Being kind also involves not taking out your frustrations on your partner, especially when those frustrations are more related to work or things outside the marriage.
+Being kind also involves not taking out your frustrations on your partner, especially when those frustrations are related to work or things outside the marriage.

 Be Positive, Stay Happy, Let Small Things Go

 However, many smaller problems should be let go of.
-These include annoyances over more minor things, such forgetting to put their shoes away.
+These include annoyances over more minor things, such as forgetting to put their shoes away.
 If you hold onto those annoyances, they will only build over time.
 They will lead to resentment and unhappiness.
 Letting go requires not taking it personally, giving feedback for them to do it differently next time, and then just moving ahead with your day.

 Building a Happy Marriage Means Taking Care of Yourself

 Engage in your self-care by doing things that you enjoy with your partner and even apart from your partner.
 If you sometimes need alone time, talk to your partner and make sure you set that time aside.
 If you need a spa day or a yoga class, do those things as much as your finances will allow.
-Engage also in other wellness steps such as Mindfulness Meditation that can help you to be at your best.
+Engage in other wellness steps such as Mindfulness Meditation that can help you be at your best.